RaulS0sa/GBMRepo/README.md

 # GBMRepo
- This Is A Library To comunicate with GBM Broker through C#
+ This Is A Library To comunicate with the GBM Broker through C#

- Link To libraries:
+ Links To libraries:

  https://www.nuget.org/packages/GBMProyect/